fommil/fpmortals/manuscript/wip.md

 `.raiseError` and `.handleError` are self-descriptive: the equivalent of `throw` and `catch` an exception, respectively.

-`.map` is for functions that could fail and is very useful for writing decoders in terms of existing ones, much as we used `.contramap` to define new encoders in terms of existing ones.
+`.emap`, *either* map, is for functions that could fail and is very useful for writing decoders in terms of existing ones, much as we used `.contramap` to define new encoders in terms of existing ones.
 For example, say we have an XML decoder like

 {lang="text"}
 ~~~~~~~~